The College of Life and Environmental Sciences is dedicated to exploring the diversity and evolutionary challenges of life in all its forms.

 LES Staff Wellbeing

 In the most recent Research Excellence Framework (REF2014) the majority of our research was rated as world leading (4*) or internationally excellent (3*).
 Our world-leading multidisciplinary research areas include:

 In recent years, the College has placed significant investment into key interdisciplinary initiatives including the Centre for Computational Biology and, recently, the Centre for Human Brain Health.
 Established in 2017, the Institute for Mental Health will largely focus on transforming NHS services from an evidence base of the highest quality research.
 These investments build on the College’s outstanding infrastructure and reputation for enabling technologies.

 Find out more about our research

-The College is home to around 4,000 students studying a diverse range of undergraduate, postgraduate taught and research programmes.
+The College is home to around 5,000 students studying a diverse range of more than 100 undergraduate, postgraduate taught and research programmes.

-The combination of outstanding research, training, fieldwork and facilities enables our students to engage with the most exciting and pioneering research through to its impact and application to real world societal challenges.
+The combination of outstanding research, training, fieldwork and facilities enables our students to engage with the most exciting and pioneering research through to its impact and application to real world challenges.
 As a result, they learn both transferable and discipline-specific skills giving them the confidence and experience to succeed in a wide range of careers across the globe.
-This is evidenced by our 84 per cent graduate employability rate contributing to the University of Birmingham being named University of the Year for Graduate Employment 2015-16 by The Times and The Sunday Times.